 Over-the-counter medications are available upon request.
 HIV screening is offered once a week through a local community health organization.
 Free immunizations during registration periods may include measles, mumps and rubella, HPV, Hepatitis B. Flu vaccine may also be offered during Flu season.
-For information regarding CUNY student health options, visit the following CUNY website: https://www.cunyhttps://www.cuny.edu/current-students/student-affairs/student-services/health-services/#healthservices.edu/current-students/student-affairs/student-services/health-services/#healthservices.
+For information regarding CUNY student health options, visit the following CUNY website: Health & Wellness Services - The City University of New York (cuny.edu).
 Under Public Health Law 2165, all matriculated students born after January 1, 1957, must show proof of immunity to measles, mumps, and rubella.
 Free immunizations are available during new student registration.
 Under Public Health Law 2167 all students must be given information about meningococcal meningitis and the benefits of vaccine.
 By law, all student information is confidential and released only with the student's signed consent.